Travel Tips for Fourth of July Travelers at Michigan Border Crossings

 With the holiday, travelers should expect increased traffic at border crossings and are reminded of a few simple steps they can employ when crossing the border.

-- Tip #7 –Do not attempt to bring fruits, meats, dairy/poultry products and firewood into the United States from Canada without first checking whether they are permitted.
+Tip #7 –Do not attempt to bring fruits, meats, dairy/poultry products and firewood into the

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.